 While many people apply for jobs and go looking for employment, O'Farrell Financial sought out Patrick to help care for their office.

 Diagnosed with Mosaic Down's Syndrome (a rather rare form), Patrick's doctor gave his parents two very important pieces of advice: set no limitations; and let him show you what he can do.
-Patrick has been showing people what he can do ever since.

-He's also a very active individual.
+He is also a very active individual.
 He's been taking swimming lessons since 1999, doesn't like to sit still, and loves riding stationary exercise bikes.
 Indeed, when he first got one, Patrick started tracking the kilometers and, with a big map of Canada in front of him, he rode his stationary bike across the country.
 That wasn't enough though.
 He's since cycled that bike (actually he's worn out two of them) around the entire planet, and finally stopped tracking the kilometers when he headed out into space.